flakeworks/thinkerflake/README.md

-# ThinkerFlake promo material: A Thinking Space for Power Users Self And Team Organizing
+# ThinkerFlake promo material: A Thinking Space for Power Users organizing Themselves or a Team

 > “Clear thought precedes powerful action.” - ChatGPT